Author: Sanket Nalawade, Sachin Rai

 Database transaction logs.

-A database triggers log or publish change events to a table and shares those changes with the CDC system.
+A database triggers log or publishes change events to a table and shares those changes with the CDC system.

 Qlik Replicate is a simple, powerful, easy-to-implement solution that provides Replication between various endpoints.
 Replicate lets you: